 Felix wasn’t convinced yet.
 Heck, after that initial meeting he felt anger, pain, frustration, and doubt more than ever; he just couldn’t hide it anymore.
 God placed amazing friends in our lives that season who vowed to pray, fast, and fight for our marriage.
 No seriously, they didn’t even ask; they made it their own personal mission to fight along with us and do whatever it took to see things change.

 That’s exactly what they did, week after week they came over, prayed, fasted, worshipped, barely keeping their eyes open on some late nights until we finished crying, yelling, and sharing our hearts.
 It was the biggest blessing at the time.
 That was the real beginning of the rest of our lives.
 We fought, we cried, but we believed God was removing the old and bringing in the new.
 New ways, new habits, new structures, and new truth to our story.

 Yes, there are a lot more details to the story, but my point is not to share with you the magical keys of restoring your marriage or how to deliver your marriage from failure.
 There is no one formula; restoration won’t ever look the same for you as it did for me.

-That same God can do it for you!
-I want you to know if you are facing a challenging time in this season, your marriage is not too far gone.
+I want you to know if you are facing a challenging time, your marriage is not too far gone.
 That no matter how much hell has succeeded in hurting your marriage, God is always on top!
-That no matter how impossible it may seem, how lost it may be, how much pain has been felt, God can breathe life to what was dead!
-God wants to save your marriage as much as he did mine, but he wants to be the center of it too.
+That no matter how impossible it may seem, how lost it may be, how much pain has been felt, God can breathe life into what was dead!
+God wants to save your marriage as much as he did mine, but he wants to be the center of it, too.
 Don’t lose faith!